bwolmarans/kic-example-brett/README.md

 ```
 ## Rate Limit Plugin
 ```
-# ensure this goes into the kong namespace
+# ensure this goes into the SAME namespace as the Service, so in this case, into the echo namespace
-k apply -n kong -f create-rate-limit-plugin.yaml
+k apply -n kong -f create-rate-limit-plugin.yaml -echo
 ```
 ```
 kongplugin.configuration.konghq.com/rate-limit-5-min created